helallao/perplexity-ai/docs/CLI.md

 3. **Use scholar sources for research**: `--source scholar` for academic papers
 4. **Create accounts for pro features**: Use `create-account` to get pro queries
 5. **Specify models for better results**: Use `--model` with appropriate mode
+6. **Always use --user-data-dir for auth**: Prevents Cloudflare and detection issues

 ## Environment